Atrophius/atrophius.github.io/_drafts/beginner-perspective-tech-talks.md

 #### Long Talks

 I consider "long talks" as anything at or beyond 40 minutes.
+These are usually very detailed or in-depth looks at a subject.
+Frequently, they include demos or examples and are the most likely to illicit questions from the audience from how much of the subject matter is usually covered.
+These are usually the length of one-talk-per-meetup group or conference talks.

 My money talk clocked in at about an hour and I still had material left over.
-I'll be cutting and editing it down to two separate 40 minute talks.
+I'll be cutting and editing it down to two separate 30 - 40 minute talks.

 ### Don't talks usually have some kind of slides or presentation?

 Yeah, and I've seen sort of two approaches in slide style and layout.
-I don't necessarily prefer one of the other, so I'll try to describe both of them here as best as I can.
+I don't necessarily prefer one over the other, so I'll try to describe both of them here as best as I can.

 #### Information in Slides